-The vast majority of Blaché’s films have been damaged, destroyed, and/or misplaced.
+The vast majority of Blaché’s films have been damaged, destroyed, or lost.
 Many of her films that did survive — including The Cabbage Fairy — were misattributed to other early (male) directors.
 The Gaumont Film company didn’t include her in its official history, and efforts to restore her name in the 1960s led to inaccuracies that Blaché herself tried to correct.
 It was maddening to see historians dismiss and ignore her, simply because she was a woman — and probably also because she was old.
-Even more maddening was the way film historians refused to change the record when confronted with their errors of omission.
+Even more frustrating was the way film historians refused to change the record when confronted with their errors of omission.

 The tragedy of Blaché’s life is how quickly she was erased, despite her accomplishments and enormous influence.
-Although she had a fruitful career in Paris and the U.S. she was affected, like everyone else, by war and economic depressions.
+Although she had a fruitful career in Paris and the U.S., she was affected, like everyone else, by war and economic depressions.
 Changes in the organization of the big film studios also left her in the cold, and she suffered a personal setback when her husband divorced her, leaving her for one of her lead actresses.
 Somehow, he also took her career, too.
-Finally, Blaché’s work was lost because she was such a pioneer, making movies before there was a word for what she was doing.
+Finally, Blaché’s work was lost simply because she was such a pioneer, making movies before there was a word for what she was doing.
 When she started out, no one knew it was the beginning of a new industry, which is partly why a twenty-something secretary was given such free rein.
 There was no thought to historic preservation, and Blaché herself didn’t do much to save and store her work until she has already retired.

 Be Natural is an attempt to correct the record but it doesn’t yet have distribution, despite a celebrity narrator, Jodie Foster, and a lot of celebrity cameos in the film — mostly female directors who don’t have much knowledge of Blaché, but are quite happy to learn of her existence.
 My one quibble with the film was the inclusion of so many directors and actors who didn’t have any particular expertise, though it did serve to illustrate how little known Blaché is, even to those in the industry.
-And if their inclusion helps to get the film into theater or on a streaming platform, I’m all for it.
+And if their inclusion helps to get the film into theaters or on a streaming platform, I’m all for it.

 The screening I attended began with a short film by Blaché about a little girl who is trying to save her sister by attaching leaves to a tree — a childish misunderstanding after she overhears the doctor predicting that her sister will die by the time winter arrives, ‘when the last leaf falls from the tree.’
 It’s a funny little movie, with the poignant image of tied-up leaves blowing in the wind.
 It has a somewhat unbelievable happy ending, but it’s those futile paper leaves that stick with you, as good a metaphor as any for the way we sometimes make art to scare off death.
 Is it “brilliant” as Alice hoped?
 I don’t know.
 But it’s indelibly cinematic.